34j/boost-loss/README.md

   <img src="https://img.shields.io/pypi/l/boost-loss.svg?style=flat-square" alt="License">
 </p>

-Utilities for easy use of custom losses in CatBoost, LightGBM, XGBoost
+Utilities for easy use of custom losses in CatBoost, LightGBM, XGBoost.
+This sounds very simple, but in reality it took a lot of work.

 ## Installation